Young couple playing outdoors with their pet dog

 Why choose Slater and Gordon’s cohabitation agreement solicitors?

-Led by our head of family practice, Georgina Chase, our family law team has received recognition and numerous accolades from the legal industry.
-Georgina herself is ranked in the independent legal directory Chambers and Partners, and many of our team are recognised in the Legal 500.
+Our family law team has received recognition and numerous accolades from the legal industry.
+We are ranked in the independent legal directory Chambers and Partners, and many of our team are recognised in the Legal 500.

 We are proud members of Resolution, an organisation of family justice professionals committed to promoting a constructive approach to family issues and have office nationwide so we’re able to bring our expertise to your doorstep.